-- Promoting important messages and information to all. - Enhancing universal Early Years services through the availability of additional early intervention provision for expectant parents and young children to ensure strong foundations are in place for their future development. - Adding value to universal and early intervention services through the engagement and involvement of wider services and organisations to promote, signpost, co-plan and deliver community based support and activities.
+- Promoting important messages and information to all. - Enhancing universal Early Years services through the availability of early intervention provision for expectant parents/carers and young children to ensure strong foundations are in place for their future development. - Awareness of trauma and Adverse Childhood Experiences and how to support and build resilience. - Adding value to universal and early intervention services through the engagement and involvement of wider services and organisations to promote, signpost, co-plan and deliver community-based support and activities.